DataWorkflowServices/dws/README.md

-# dws operator
+# dws - Data Workflow Services

+Data Workflow Services (DWS) contains the schema for the Data Workflow Services API.
+HPC batch software integrates with the DWS API on HPE HPC systems and HPC storage systems to provide intelligent data movement and ephemeral storage resources to user workloads.

+## Contributing

+Before opening an issue or pull request, please read the [Contributing] guide.

+[contributing]: CONTRIBUTING.md

 ## Build

-To build locally (outside of Jenkins), you will need docker and Make packages installed.
+To build locally you need docker and Make packages installed.
 For all commands, you must be at the top of the source tree.

 To create a deployable image with the dws-operator installed and rebuild: